chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 Pre-entry £TBC for England Athletics affiliated runners; £TBC for unaffiliated runners.

-Minimum age 15 on the day
+Minimum age 15 on the day of the race.

 Entry on the day will be available for an additional £2 if entry limit of 300 not reached.
 In 2024 and 2025 the race sold out well before the race.